eclipse/epsilon-website/mkdocs/docs/examples.md

 # Examples

+!!! tip "Looking for in-depth articles?"
+	This page contains links to a selection of example projects in Epsilon's Git repository.
+If you are looking for more in-depth articles describing different features of Epsilon, please visit the [articles](../doc/articles) section of the website.

 Each example in this page comes in the form of an Eclipse project, which is stored under the [examples](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/) dirctory of Epsilon's Git repository.
 To run an example, you need to:

 1. Clone the repository